Ma-Marcinowski/Verificational-Model/README.md

      * Thresholding to zero is applied to both IAM and CVL images, hence the model shouldn't differentiate between image sources (*however it still does, as may be concluded from the results of negative criterion test, vide 3.10.3.*).

 ### 1.5.
-Preprocessing v0.5 (CVL and IAM database, grayscaled images)
+Preprocessing v0.5 (CVL and IAM database, binarized images)

 * #### 1.5.1.
 Analogous to v0.4, however:

-     * Images are grayscaled instead of binarized;
+     * No cross-databases pairs are generated;

-     * To minimize overfitting and perturbations (due to the noise present in some cases of IAM images), instead of thresholding to zero, slight noise is added to all images (both CVL and IAM);
+     * Thresholding to zero ???;

-     * Due to the originally present noise which isn't removed in any way (but covered by added noise), thresholding of empty patches by mean pixel value proves more ineffective than previously, therefore another more subtle method is applied, i.e. any given patch is multiplied by a filter matrix (vide `Examples` folder) and accepted if the sum of all it's elements is higher than a zero.
+     * Because thresholding of empty patches by mean pixel value proved ineffective over time, another more subtle method is applied, i.e. any given patch is multiplied by a filter matrix (vide `Examples` folder) and accepted if the sum of all it's elements is higher than a zero.
 It has to be noted that ultimately four filters are applied, therefore any given patch has to pass the threshold on the basis of every given filter separately;

 ### 1.6.
 Preprocessing v0.6 (CVL and IAM database, ??? images)